 What Is Occupational Therapy?

 People usually use the word "occupation" to refer to a job or work environment.
-That being said, occupational therapy (OT) is often mistaken for someone who counsels on things like job growth or the Bureau of Labor Statistics.
+As a result, occupational therapy (OT) is often mistaken for counseling on topics like job growth or the Bureau of Labor Statistics.
 However, occupational therapy services are unrelated to your profession.
-Instead, occupational therapy is a rehabilitation approach that has many similarities to physical therapy (PT).
-Developed by the American Occupational Therapy Association, American occupational therapy’s goal is to allow the client to accomplish daily tasks and other skills they need to do to take care of themself.
-Read on to learn what is occupational therapy, about the many different types of occupational therapy and how they might benefit you.
+Instead, occupational therapy is a rehabilitation approach that can have certain similarities to physical therapy (PT), though it is a distinct approach.

 Occupational therapy

-To understand occupational therapy (OT), we need to look at the phrase "activities of daily living."
-Activities of Daily Living (ADL) is a specific list of tasks that the client needs to do to be able to manage their daily life.
-Items on the list might include:
+To understand occupational therapy, it can help to understand the phrase "activities of daily living."
+Activities of daily living (ADL) are the core, basic tasks that a given client needs to do to be able to manage their daily life.
+Examples of items on the list might include:

 - Eating